SolCrys Logo

 This is the chart that should change how a B2B marketer thinks about content strategy.

-The long tail is the largest single bucket.
-More than half of all citations — 54.5% — point to domains that did not crack the top 10, top 50, or in most cases the top 100.
-These are blogs, personal sites, niche industry pages, academic content, GitHub repositories, agency case-study pages, and thousands of other small destinations each contributing a handful of citations.
-Spread across roughly 2,000 distinct domains, this bucket averages about 4–5 citations per domain.
-No single one of them matters; collectively, they're the majority of AI answer source material.
+The long tail is still the largest single bucket.
+45.1% of all citations point to domains that did not crack the top 10, top 50, or in most cases the top 100 — blogs, personal sites, niche industry pages, academic content, GitHub repositories, agency case-study pages, and thousands of other small destinations each contributing a handful of citations.
+Spread across roughly 2,800 distinct domains, no single one matters; collectively, they're the plurality of AI answer source material.

-Competitor vendor blogs collectively beat editorial.
-The 17.6% competitor share is notable because each individual vendor in this bucket only owns 1–2% — but added together, vendor blogs are the second-largest source type.
+Competitor vendor blogs are now a quarter of all citations.
+The competitor share jumped to 24.5% (from 17.6% in our prior measurement) — each individual vendor still owns only 1.5–2.4%, but added together, vendor blogs are now the second-largest source type and gaining.
 AI engines do read marketing content; they just don't weight any single piece of it heavily.

 Three findings that matter for B2B marketers

 Implication: owned media is necessary but structurally insufficient.
-The highest-leverage incremental dollar in an AEO content budget is earned media — getting your brand named, quoted, or linked in editorial coverage that already wins AI mindshare.
-That's a PR and analyst-relations problem, not a content-marketing problem.
-Most B2B marketing teams are organized to ship blog posts; few are organized to land a TechRadar inclusion.
+The highest-leverage incremental dollar in an AEO content budget is earned media — getting your brand named, quoted, or linked in editorial coverage and community discussion that already wins AI mindshare.
+That's a PR, community, and analyst-relations problem, not just a content-marketing problem.
+Most B2B marketing teams are organized to ship blog posts; few are organized to land a TechRadar inclusion or earn unprompted Reddit mentions.
 The org chart will need to bend before the citation share does.

 A caveat on Wikipedia: this is not an instruction to create a Wikipedia page.
 Wikipedia's notability guidelines for organizations require multiple independent, non-routine secondary sources by unaffiliated parties; self-promotion and paid placements explicitly do not count.
 Conflict-of-interest rules discourage editing pages where you have a financial relationship, and recent reporting (a January 2026 Bureau of Investigative Journalism story on consultancies using subcontractors to edit client pages) has tightened scrutiny further.
 The implication isn't "make a Wikipedia page" — it's "earn enough independent press that a Wikipedia entry becomes defensible on its own merit."
 Most vendors in this dataset are not at that bar.

-The reason is structural.
-When a B2B buyer types "best AEO tool for an in-house team of 5" into ChatGPT or Perplexity, the engine looks for lived buyer experience to anchor its answer.
+Reddit is the headline of this refresh.
+It alone accounts for 7.9% of all citations — more than any vendor, more than any single editorial source, and now the #1 cited domain in the category (up from #3 last time).
+When a B2B buyer types "best AEO tool for an in-house team of 5" into ChatGPT, Perplexity, or Claude, the engine looks for lived buyer experience to anchor its answer.
 Reddit threads in r/SEO, r/marketing, r/SaaS, r/MarTech, and r/bigseo are routinely the most concentrated source of that experience on the open web.
-The Otterly study identifies the same pattern: ChatGPT in particular favors Reddit, Wikipedia, and news sites — community sources outweigh brand sources at the citation layer even when brands have higher mention rates in answer text.

 Implication: Reddit visibility is now strategic, not optional, for B2B vendors whose buyers compare options before purchase.
 But authentic Reddit engagement is structurally different from content marketing.
 The subreddits AI engines preferentially cite have strong anti-self-promotion norms, mod-enforced rules, and community memory that punishes thin participation.
 A brand that drops product links will get burned, deleted, or banned.
-A brand that contributes substantively over months and earns unprompted mentions from other community members will accumulate citation share.
-The latter takes 6–12 months to show measurable lift and cannot be templated — and it is the most defensible source of earned media in current AI search.
+A brand that contributes substantively over months and earns unprompted mentions accumulates citation share.
+That takes 6–12 months to show measurable lift and cannot be templated — and it is the most defensible source of earned media in current AI search.

 We unpack the tactical playbook for community-layer source work in Reddit and G2 community sources for AEO.

-Profound, the top-ranked vendor on category mention rate (48.85%) in this dataset, accounts for just 2.1% of all citations in the category.
-The top owned-media domain across the entire study — HubSpot, an adjacent marketing-tech major — captures 2.2%.
+Profound, a top-ranked vendor on category mention rate (~59%) in this dataset, accounts for just 2.4% of all citations (881).
+The most-cited owned-media domain among vendors — Semrush — captures 2.4% (883).
 No vendor in this category, including very well-resourced ones, has built dominant AI mindshare on the back of their own .com.

 Implication: nobody owns AI mindshare for their own category yet.
 The category-leader position in AI citation share is, today, empty.
 For a B2B founder or CMO allocating 2026 budget, this is a strategic opening — and a narrow one.
 The vendor that combines (1) deep owned-media coverage of long-tail buyer queries, (2) consistent trade-publication earned media, and (3) authentic community-layer participation in the subreddits and YouTube channels their buyers consume will earn outsize share.
 None of the 10 vendors in our adjacent buyer-guide comparison are doing all three in 2026.
 Source-layer matching framework: How to earn LLM citations.